-\section{Modeling Non-ideal Device Characteristics}
+\section{Modeling Non-Ideal Device Characteristics}

-Non-ideal device characteristics can either be encapsulated within device-specific memristive models, or introduced using the \textit{MemTorch.bh.nonideality} sub-module.
+Non-ideal device characteristics can either be encapsulated within device-specific memristive models, or introduced to base (generic) models using the \texttt{memtorch.bh.nonideality} sub-module.
 This sub-module can currently be used to introduce four non-ideal device characteristics to memristive device models: device-device variability, finite number of discrete conductance states, device failure, and non-linear I/V device characteristics.
-We leave native support for modeling other non-ideal device characteristics and disruptive current sneak paths using \textit{MemTorch} to future extensions and/or branches.
-These or any other emerging or known non-idealities can also be openly added to \textit{MemTorch} by the community.
-Three non-ideal device characteristics that are currently supported by MemTorch are shown in Fig.~\ref{non_ideal_fig}.
-Fig.~\ref{non_ideal_fig}[A] depicts typical non-linear I/V device characteristics using a set-reset curve and an inset hysteresis loop.
-Fig.~\ref{non_ideal_fig}[B] demonstrates gradual switching, which is used to achieve a finite number of stable conductance states, and Fig.~\ref{non_ideal_fig}[C] shows overlapping distributions of $R_{\text{ON}}$ and $R_{\text{OFF}}$, which is caused by device-to-device variability.
+We leave native support for modeling other non-ideal device characteristics to future releases.
+Three of the non-ideal device characteristics that are currently supported by MemTorch are shown in Fig. \ref{non_ideal_fig}.
+Fig. \ref{non_ideal_fig}[A] depicts typical non-linear I/V device characteristics using a set-reset curve and an inset hysteresis loop.
+Fig.~\ref{non_ideal_fig}[B] demonstrates gradual switching, which is used to achieve a finite number of stable conductance states, and Fig. \ref{non_ideal_fig}[C] shows overlapping distributions of $R_{\text{ON}}$ and $R_{\text{OFF}}$, which is caused by device-to-device variability.